HackMichael/Skills2022/README.md

 This is arguably one of the most important tasks, as git skills are essential for the rest of the project.
 There were no difficulties at this stage.

 TASK 2
+Task name: Manage WebServers through Ansible.
+Task description: Write the Ansible script to install and test the websever with ping command in a single playbook.
+Choose either Apache or Nginx server based on your own preference.

 Firstly we need to do some preparation.
 On the screenshot below you can see that I make hosts file where I establish my web servers parameters.
 ![2](https://user-images.githubusercontent.com/102226081/192366308-4b66879e-c8d7-4d9b-9a2d-f8a27c736655.png)